Table of Contents

-Having printed the bog standard prints, you know the ones when you first get a 3D printer…Benchy, Leveling wheels, temp towers etc. I wanted something more challenging to print.
+Having printed the bog-standard prints, you know the ones when you first get a 3D printer…Benchy, Leveling wheels, temp towers etc. I wanted something more challenging to print.
 Something that gives you the wow factor.
 I decided to print the OpenRC F1 car project!

-Being part of Inov3D, I wanted to print the Open RC F1 car using the theme colors of Black & Orange and to also apply some decals.
+Being part of Inov3D, I wanted to print the Open RC F1 car using the theme colours of Black & Orange and also apply some decals.
 Already having some orange PLA, I needed to find some black filament.
 Thankfully, Eryone came to the rescue and sent me some of theirs!
 I do recommend this filament, and at less than £15 for 1KG, it’s totally worth it!
 Being lucky enough I was sent some Carbon Fiber filament from the guys over at Emvio Engineering.
 A great filament, of the higher price bracket though and for only 500g, but I found it a fantastic looking filament to use once printed.
 You can check out my review of the Carbon Fiber filament here.

 I was very pleased with these results once printed!
 I think the pictures speak for themselves.
 Whilst the chassis was printing, I decided to print the rims for the wheels.
-These printed extremely well, although I didn’t realize the front was slightly different to the back ones, so had to print another set!
+These printed extremely well, although I didn’t realize the front was slightly different to the back ones, so I had to print another set!

 You may have seen my previous review on Sunlu Black TPU, I used this to print the tires!
 I was thinking this could be a hard task, but it went extremely well using the stock extruder on my CR10S with no modifications!
 I think next time, I will increase the heat for better layer adhesion as some had come apart slightly.
-Nothing a bit of glue can’t fix!
+Nothing a bit of glue can’t fix.

 Below are all the parts printed for the OpenRC F1 car project.
-I had some scraps of a natural color PLA, so used that for some of the steering parts as these wouldn’t be seen.
+I had some scraps of a natural colour PLA, so used that for some of the steering parts as these wouldn’t be seen.
 Some of the bigger parts such as the engine cover, main body, front wing, spoiler etc are below.

 The Chequered Flag